 Should you experience one setback or another, stay positive and don’t bury your head in the sand right away.
 Instead, try to research the causes and learn from them.
-It will make you stronger.
+Du wirst dadurch stärker.

 Be proud of yourself

-Forget about the non-running time and time of suffering.
+Forget about the non-running time and the time of suffering.
 Now you should celebrate and enjoy every meter.
 You should acknowledge not only the big, but also the small successes.
-Every little step takes you further.
+Jeder kleine Schritt bringt dich weiter.

 Set smaller and realistic goals for yourself

-If you’ve mastered the restart nd are thinking about the next competitions and/or runs, you shouldn’t aim too high.
-It is better to run successfully over a short distance than to think about the next marathon.
+When you have mastered the re-entry and are thinking about the next competitions and/or runs, you should not pile up too much.
+It’s better to run successfully over a short distance than to think about the next marathon.
 But maybe you want to lose weight by running, then be realistic here as well.
-Finding a healthy balance is critical.
+Es ist entscheidend eine gesunde Balance zu finden.

 Conclusion on restart